 Lesson learned: I had forgotten step #3.5 – wait patiently until you can merge the calls.
 TapeACall does say in their FAQ that this can take up to 30 seconds with some carriers and advises calling a friend the first time you use it.
 I obviously did not heed their advice.

 After the call, I renamed the file and transferred it to Dropbox.
 You can also send it to Evernote, Google Drive, email it to yourself, or send it to a host of other social media.
-The quality of the recording was great and I was able to upload it to the Transcribe app, available at the Chrome store.
+The quality of the recording was great.

 Put it on paper